WHAT TO EXPECT AT YOUR APPOINTMENT

 - It is the policy of Hyperbaric Vermont not to discriminate, especially with regard to race, color, religion, national origin, age, sex, sexual orientation, gender identity or expression, or disability.

 The content and information provided here within is for informational and educational purposes only and is not intended as medical advice.
 Please consult a physician before pursuing any form of medical treatment, including hyperbaric oxygen therapy.
 No claims are made as to the effectiveness of hyperbaric oxygen therapy in the treatment of specific conditions.
-Hyperbaric Vermont and Community Hyperbaric Oxygen Therapy make no express or implied warranty regarding any health benefits that may be derived from the use of a hyperbaric chamber.
+Hyperbaric Vermont makes no express or implied warranty regarding any health benefits that may be derived from the use of a hyperbaric chamber.
 A portable hyperbaric oxygen chamber is a Class II Medical Device, and as such its use or purchase requires a physician’s prescription.